MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Internal Network of your local macro](images/tutorials/basicmechanics/BM_23.png "Internal Network of your local macro")

-If you want to change the permanent behaviour or the module, right-click {{< mousebutton "right" >}} and select {{< menuitem "Related Files" "Filter.mlab" >}}.
+If you want to change the permanent behavior or the module, right-click {{< mousebutton "right" >}} and select {{< menuitem "Related Files" "Filter.mlab" >}}.
 The network file of the module opens.
-Changes applied in this file are saved permanently.
+Changes applied to this file are saved permanently.

 {{< youtube "VmK6qx-vKWk">}}